In a real-world defensive situation, you may not be able to use both hands. Read on and check out these pistol shooting tips for one-handed shooting!

-Pistol Shooting Tips: The Basics Of One-Handed Shooting
+Pistol Shooting Tips: The Basics of One-Handed Shooting

-Why Should You Learn to Use the “Weak” or “Support” Hand for Shooting
+Why You Should Learn to Use the “Weak” or “Support” Hand for Shooting

-1. It’s a natural response
+1. It’s a Natural Response

 It’s not uncommon for someone to shoot using only the “gun hand” when met with an unexpected attack.
 There’s something quite natural about simply raising the gun and shooting when a sudden, close threat appears.